How to choose a good health app

 - Whether any reputable hospitals or health organizations endorse the app

-4. Choose apps that use techniques you’ve heard of.
+4. Choose apps that use evidence-based strategies

 5. See what other users say.